top of page

 “So, what’s yer name?”

 “Oswalind,” he answered.
 He pointed to a man with short blonde hair.
-“That’s Vidimir, and the tall, thin one is Perian.”
+“That’s Vidimir, and the other is Perian.”

 None of the three men were ready for battle, despite their long tenure cycling through the same war every day.
 Elric wondered how many times they each had died and how many times they had labored through the same basic training each morning only to scatter down the hillside and gather for their eventual demise.

 He shrugged.
-They would as likely die following him as they would staying behind.
-Maybe by following, they would open their minds and gain the ability to think outside their strict orders.
-That was his intent, at any rate.
-If he survived the day.
+Maybe today would be different.
+They would as likely die following him as staying behind.
+But maybe by thinking outside their strict orders they could live.
+That was his intent, at any rate—to live through just one day.
+After that, maybe two days.

 “Aw’ight, Oswald, here’s the—”